ShAXeSH/5x1-Diversity-Test/README.md

 wallrun/wallfight
 touching a wall and pressing a certain key makes you run on the wall, can fight on walls as well.
 (naruto-thing)
-#*THIS IS A TEST REPO, DO NOT USE THESE AS THEY ARE MESSED UP*
+#*THIS IS A TEST REPO, DO NOT USE THESE, AS THEY ARE MESSED UP*

 ==========================================================================================
 STUFF IMPLEMENTED